Field Guide Training South Africa: Camp Pridelands

 Camp Pridelands in detail

-Journey (by car): Approximately 5.5 hours from Johannesburg
+Journey (by car): Approx. 5.5 hours from Johannesburg

 Electricity: There is no electricity in the camp.
 Solar lamps are used for lighting; batteries can be charged using a generator.
 So you have the possibility to recharge the batteries of your camera and your mobile phone.
 Since learning in the evening in the weak light of the solar lamps is a particular challenge, it is recommended that you bring a headlamp with you.